mir-dataset-loaders/mirdata/docs/source/tutorial.rst

 ``mirdata`` defines annotation-specific data classes.
 These data classes are meant to standarize the format for all loaders, and are compatibly with `JAMS <https://jams.readthedocs.io/en/stable/>`_ and `mir_eval <https://craffel.github.io/mir_eval/>`_.

-The list and descriptions of available annotation classes can be found `at this link <https://mirdata.readthedocs.io/en/latest/source/mirdata.html#module-mirdata.annotations>`_.
+The list and descriptions of available annotation classes can be found in :ref:`annotations`.

 .. note:: These classes may be extended in the case that a loader requires it.